 Little Bluestem is a native perennial grass that can grow up to 60-100 cm tall.
-The stems are slightly flattened and are green-blue to purple, branching above a leafy base.
+The stems are slightly flattened and are greenish-blue to purplish, branching above a leafy base.
 The green blades (leaves) are usually folded and are much longer than wide.
 Flowers are terminal, spike-like racemes, approximately 5 cm long.